stacks-network/stacks-core/integration_tests/README.md

      SUCCESS blockstack_integration_tests.scenarios.rpc_register
 ```

+Internally, the test-runner (`blockstack-test-scenario`) starts up a Bitcoin node locally in `-regtest` mode, giving the test its own private testnet
+blockchain.
+It mines some blocks with Bitcoin, fills some test-specified addresses with an initial balance (those specified in the
+test module's `wallets` global variable), and sets up a temporary configuration
+directory tree in `/tmp/blockstack-run-scenario.blockstack_integration_tests.scenarios.rpc_register/`.

+Once Bitcoin is ready, the
+test-runner starts up Blockstack Core and has it crawl the local Bitcoin blockchain.
+It then runs the test's `scenario()` method, which
+feeds it a string of Blockstack CLI commands at the desired block heights.
+Once the `scenario()` method finishes, the test runner
+calls the `check()` method to verify that the test generated the right state.
+If this passes, the test-runner verifies the
+Blockstack node's database integrity, performs automated SNV tests, and checks that the Atlas network crawled the right zonefiles.

 Interactive Testing
 -------------------

-Internally, the test-runner starts up a Bitcoin node locally in `-regtest` mode, giving the test framework its own private testnet
-blockchain.
 By default, tests run in an automated fashion.
-However, you can make the test idle after its checks finish, leaving
+However, you can make the test idle after its checks finish (i.e. after `check()`
-you with a running Bitcoin node and a running Blockstack Core node that you can interact with via the Blockstack CLI, as if it
+returns).
+This leaves you with a running Bitcoin node and a running Blockstack Core node that you can interact with via the Blockstack CLI, as if it
 were a production system.
-The idea here is to use the test scenario to pre-populate the blockchain and Blockstack Core node with
+The idea here is to use the test to pre-populate the blockchain and Blockstack Core node with
 the state you want (i.e. particular names and namespaces, particular addresses with the balances you want, etc.), and then experiment
 manually from there.

 To start a test in interactive mode, pass the `--interactive` switch with your desired block time (in seconds).
 For example, this
-command will leave Blockstack Core running, and will make Bitcoin advance by one block every 10 seconds:
+command will run the test, and make both Bitcoin and Blockstack Core advance by one block every 10 seconds once the test logic
+finishes:

 ```
      $ blockstack-test-scenario --interactive 10 blockstack_integration_tests.scenarios.rpc_register